 Written by Peter Fitzmaurice

-The strongest memories of my childhood come flooding back when I smell gardenia blossoms.
+The strongest memories of my childhood come flooding back when I smell Gardenia blossoms.
 The scent takes me right back to the front steps of my family home in Cape Town, my dad watering this beautiful glossy leaved plant, telling me how he’d planted it when I was just a little boy.
 It was over 6 feet tall and full of perfect, white, headily scented, rose-like flowers.
 I highly recommend that when next looking for a plant for a container or space in your garden, keep in mind this important characteristic that tends to get forgotten: Fragrance!

 Place scented plants near an entryway, outdoor dining space or open window where their fragrance can be fully appreciated, even indoors.
 Here are some of my favorites, and how and where they would flourish: